mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

-Value determined from contact with local government, generally in the form of communicator and personal inter- actions.
+Value determined from contact with local government, generally in the form of communicator and personal inter-actions.
 Referee may provide inaccurate readings on the first two readings by the crew.
 Three hours times 1D.